 - 1. Truck access, manoeuvring and loading areas are to be separated from car parking areas. - 2.
 Development shall, where appropriate, be designed to: - allow all vehicles to either leave or enter the site in a forward direction; - accommodate heavy vehicle parking and manoeuvring areas; - avoid conflict with staff, customer and visitor vehicular movements; and - ensure satisfactory and safe operation with the adjacent road system. - 3.
-In determining access, servicing and car parking requirements, Council will take the following into consideration: - The location, type and scale of the proposed development; - The compatibility of the location and design of the car park with adjoining properties;

-- The existing level of on-site parking, in the case of redevelopment proposals; - The nature and volume of traffic on the adjoining road network; - Traffic Authority Guidelines and comments of the Local or Regional Traffic Committee(s); and - The potential for the land use to generate heavy vehicle movements.
+Servicing/Loading is only to occur in the zones shown in Figure 2 unless it can be demonstrated that appropriate acoustic mitigation measures will be in place and that the proposed development will meet the relevant acoustic noise criteria. - 4.
+In determining access, servicing and car parking requirements, Council will take the following into consideration: - The location, type and scale of the proposed development; - The compatibility of the location and design of the car park with adjoining properties; - The existing level of on-site parking, in the case of redevelopment proposals; - The nature and volume of traffic on the adjoining road network; - Traffic Authority Guidelines and comments of the Local or Regional Traffic Committee(s); and - The potential for the land use to generate heavy vehicle movements.